 Berkeley Repertory Theatre has established itself as one of the country’s top-ranking professional resident theatre companies, known for consistently high-quality productions.

 Berkeley Rep is a LORT B Theatre and hires actors who are members of Actors’ Equity Association.
-Occasionally local non-union actors are hired in large cast shows in supporting roles or as extras.
+Occasionally local non-union actors are also hired.
 Our understudy casts are drawn from the local non-union acting pool.
 Actors are hired on a show-by-show basis during the season and auditions for individual shows are by invitation only.
-Berkeley Rep holds open auditions annually in the late spring.
-These auditions are announced on the AEA hotline and the Theatre Bay Area hotline and magazine.
+Berkeley Rep holds open auditions annually, typically in the late spring.
+These auditions are announced on the AEA and Theatre Bay Area websites.
 Berkeley Rep also attends the Theatre Bay Area general auditions, which are usually held in January/February.
-Out-of-town Equity actors who may be visiting the Bay Area can be seen on the third Monday of every month.
+For more information about TBA’s auditions, please call 415 430–1140 or visit their website.

-Berkeley Rep held general auditions for local actors on May 13 and 20, 2013.
+Berkeley Rep held general auditions for local actors on May 6, 2019.
 Please check back for information about next year’s general auditions.
-Reminder: we also attend the Theatre Bay Area auditions, usually held in late January/early February.

 Thank you for your interest in Berkeley Repertory Theatre.